 Fear may end up causing up to 90% of the outbreak’s economic toll, with devastating effects on poverty alleviation and state stability.
 Markets can help.

-Perhaps more than anything, mass distrust and fear have stymied the response, although the lack of health worker training, inadequate resources, and government heavy-handedness certainly haven’t helped the situation.
+More than anything, fear has stymied the response.
+Though the lack of health worker training, inadequate resources, and red tape are real institutional roadblocks, the black shroud of fear blankets all attempts at effective intervention.
 In August, an Ebola treatment facility was ransacked by an angry mob, causing sick patients to flee and discouraging the newly sick from seeking treatment.
 In September, a three-day lockdown in Sierra Leone hindered contact tracing and disrupted economic activity.
 These are not isolated incidents, but rather highlight a pattern of crisis response failures with roots in institutional and economic frailty.
-It is however the psychology of fear, and its effect on all economic actors that most significantly hobbles crisis response and prevention.
+After all, when communication breaks down, the sick go untreated and community leaders bloviate, fear is an intuitive human response.

 Fear hampers economically efficient decision-making by mispricing risk.
-Research from Nobel Prize winning behavioral economist Daniel Kahneman tells us that individuals fear losses more than they value corresponding gains.
-Fear reduces labor force participation by overvaluing the tiny risk of losing one’s health over the economic benefits of work.
-That is, risk is more often measured by fear, not probability.
+Research from Nobel Prize-winning behavioral economist Daniel Kahneman tells us that individuals fear losses more than they value corresponding gains.
+Fear reduces labor force participation by overvaluing the risk of contracting the disease (remember that, in the aggregate, other tropical ailments are a lot more deadly) over the benefits of work.
+That is, risk is measured by fear, not probability.

 Remedying state fragility and propping up fiscal gaps should be made a priority if the world does not want to see countries that beat Ebola fail shortly thereafter.
-That would require a lot of money, and incessant public reassurance by all political leaders as to the real, objective probabilities of risk, rather than the perceived risk.
-Some of our leaders are trying to help: IMF Managing Director Christine Lagarde wasrecently spotted sporting an “isolate Ebola, not countries” badge and warning an audience against terrifying investors away from Africa.
-Others, like New Jersey Governor Chris Christie, unfortunately seek only toscore political points by stoking public fear against an ill-conceived threat to his constituency.
+That will require a lot of money and incessant public reassurance by all political leaders as to the real, objective probabilities of risk, rather than the perceived risk.
+Some of our leaders are trying to help: IMF Managing Director Christine Lagarde was recently spotted sporting an “isolate Ebola, not countries” badge and warning an audience against terrifying investors away from Africa.
+Others, like New Jersey Governor Chris Christie, seek only to score political points by stoking fear of an ill-defined threat to his constituency.

 Likewise, rather than quarantining West Africa through travel bans and other over-zealous mobility impediments such as mandatory 21-day quarantines for asymptomatic persons, the West should actively encourage trade and transit.
-The media has rightly lauded the heroism and selflessness of healthcare professionals heading into harm’s way to prevent the disease from spreading.
-A similar international effort is needed to encourage businesspersons, investors, and financiers to shore up West African economies and seek opportunities that bolster growth industries, stimulate commercial interest, and generate broader market participation.
+Some media have rightly lauded the heroism and selflessness of healthcare professionals heading into harm’s way.
+A similar international effort is needed to encourage businesspersons, investors, and financiers to shore up West African economies.
+Opportunities that bolster growth industries, stimulate commercial interests and generate broader market participation are plentiful.

-This need not come out of altruistic benevolence; market mechanisms are well placed to encourage such behavior if some Ebola hysteria dissipates and a risk premium can be better modeled.
-There are economic opportunities in West Africa, long unnoticed or unexploited, which if leveraged, could not only be commercially lucrative, but also politically stabilizing and create a stronger foundation to combat the disease.
+This need not come out of altruistic benevolence; market mechanisms are well placed to encourage such behavior if a rational risk premium can be modeled.
+There are economic opportunities in West Africa, long unnoticed or unexploited, which if leveraged, could be both commercially lucrative and politically stabilizing, creating a strong foundation on which to combat this and future diseases.

 Opportunities abound for distressed securities funds to invest in undervalued assets or debt in imminent default.
 West African governments, corporations, and local subsidiaries of international corporations have a myriad of assets they may want or need to divest themselves of.
 International investment in those assets would lubricate the domestic economy and put the three nations most at risk of collapse on the path to recovery.
 Such investments and development opportunities reap social and economic rewards to both investors and host nations.